u-stone/SceneTree/doc/design_document.md

 ## 1. Introduction

 This document outlines the design and architecture of the SceneTree management system.
-The system is designed to provide a flexible and efficient way to manage complex scene hierarchies in a game engine.
-The core requirement is to support multi-parented scene graphs, where a single scene node or an entire scene tree can be a child of multiple parent scenes simultaneously.
-This creates a Directed Acyclic Graph (DAG) rather than a simple tree structure.
+The system provides a flexible and high-performance way to manage complex scene hierarchies.
+Beyond supporting Directed Acyclic Graphs (DAG) via multi-parenting, the system incorporates performance optimizations like batched property updates, asynchronous resource loading, and a decoupled observer architecture.

 ## 2. Core Components

-The system is composed of five main classes:
+The system is composed of the following core components:

 -   `Scene`: Manages a collection of game objects for a specific scene.
 -   `SceneNode`: Represents a node within the scene graph (SceneTree).
 -   `SceneTree`: Represents a hierarchy of `SceneNode`s.
 -   `SceneManager`: A high-level manager for loading, unloading, and switching between scenes.
 -   `SceneIO`: A utility class for serializing and deserializing scene trees to/from JSON.
+-   `AsyncOperation`: A handle for polling and managing the state of asynchronous tasks.
+-   `SceneNodePropertyObserver`: An intermediate layer that decouples property change logic from the tree structure.

 ## 3. Data Structures and Algorithms